K. C. Paul: Military service

 During the Sino-Indian War of 1962, he joined the Indian Army as a constable.
 Initially, he was posted at Fatehgarh of Uttar Pradesh.
 Then, he was transferred to Rajputana regiment.
 He served there for 15 years.

 During this time, the concept that the Sun revolved around the Earth came to his mind.
 He started studying and performing experiments.
 In 1974 he became assured that the conventional Heliocentrism theory is incorrect and in actuality the Sun revolves around the Earth.

-He wrote a thesis, self-published it and started publicizing his concept.
+He wrote a thesis, self-published it and started publicising his concept.
 A Hindi newspaper Amar Ujala took his interview and published it.
 According to Indian Army regulations, one can not give an interview without having prior permission.
 Paul was show-caused when he gave interviews to few other newspapers.
 Generally service is automatically terminated if the accused person does not reply within 30 days.
-Paul did not respond to the show-cause and he was terminated from Indian Army.
+Paul did not respond to the show-cause and he was terminated from the Indian Army.

 Life with Geocentric concept

 Paul returned to his house in 1979 and took up the profession of a book seller.
 He started selling his own books.
 In 1980 he got a job in the West Bengal State Electricity Service, which he retired from in 2005.
 At that time, he received ₹500000.
-He decided to spend a large portion of this money to publicize his geocentric concept.
+He decided to spend a large portion of this money to publicise his geocentric concept.